-The model factor is related to the numerical model (each model can have different model factor).
+(7) The model factor is related to the numerical model (each model can have different model factor).
 If previously validated numerical models are used for problems with similar or slightly changed geometrical, loading or supporting conditions and there is no significant change in the analysed failure mode, the previously determined model factor can be applied.

-Annex B

 (informative) Stress concentrations